rhylanbolt/developerdocs/README.md

 </tr>
 </tbody></table>
 <h2>Why This Matters</h2>
 <p>Gaming events form the foundation of personalized game discovery.
-When a user launches games, Opti-X learns their preferences and can recommend similar titles.
+When a user launches games, Personalize learns their preferences and can recommend similar titles.
 When combined with session data showing wins and gameplay duration, the system identifies patterns that drive engagement.</p>
 <p>For example:</p>
 <ul>
 <li>A user who frequently launches slot games with Irish themes will see more Irish-themed slots in their recommendations</li>